-Marijuana, also known as cannabis or weed, is usually detectable in bodily fluids for 1 to 30 days after last use.
+Marijuana, also known as cannabis or weed, is usually detectable in bodily fluids for after last use.
 As with other drugs, it may be detectable in hair for several months.

 Marijuana detection windows depend on how much you smoke or ingest, as well as how often.
 In general, higher doses and more frequent use are associated with longer detection times.